 We also had the chance to write a guest post on Intercom’s blog (The Unbundling of email at work, Des and his team are really awesome) and got covered by RudeBaguette both were quite successful bringing us quality people.

-We don’t pretend to have done everything perfect (far from, we’ll write an article about our mistakes) but here are some lessons we’ve learnt and want to share with you.
+We don’t pretend to have done everything perfectly (far from it: we’ll write an article about our mistakes), but here are some lessons we’ve learned and want to share with you.

 Invest time and effort creating an attractive landing page.
-It doesn’t mean a long and full of information page.
-Your landing page will be used on a lot of external websites (betalist, layervault, angellist etc…) and you’ll probably have it longer than what you’ve planned, so consider it a good investment.
+It doesn’t mean a long and intensive informational page.
+Your landing page will be used on a lot of external websites (BetaList, Layervault, AngelList etc…) and you’ll probably have it longer than what you’ve planned, so consider it a good investment.

 Don’t think there’s a silver bullet.
 Don’t think that you’ll find a single magical channel that’ll bring you thousands of users from one day to the other.
 It’s by exploring a lot of different channels and sources that you will create a bigger stream of signups.
 It’s because we were featured on Betalist that somebody discovered us and featured us on Layervault.
 It’s because we wrote an article in response to Intercom that we got a guest post there.
 You need to connect the dots.

 Be persistent.
 For example, we tried over and over again to reach the top 20 of Hacker News with our articles.
 We managed to do it twice (one time reached #15 and the other #1).
 The article which got to the number #1 spot (for 2 minutes) was an article we had already shared on Hacker News and had failed.
 Somebody from the community shared it the day after and it reached #1 - with the same title (4018 unique visitors for around ~70 subscribers).